ckcollab/ckcollab/_posts/2023-02-09-The-Decision-Tree.md

 Basically changing one number, a port, from 9000 to _anything else_ fixed the problem.
 Why didn't I just focus on the initial connection error?
 Why did I go down so many useless paths?
 I knew what the problem was at the outset, but refused to focus on it.

+I never expected a port to be closed by an outside admin, this had never happened before.
+I could see the list of open ports in my configuration, but I refused to acknowledge it clearly wasn't open.

 I couldn't connect: that's it!
 Focus on that!
 It _has_ to be a network problem, nothing to do with Minio configuration necessarily.